 Ok, I know you’ve got some tips to share.

 Yes. yes, we do.
 We’ve built a lot of websites, a ton of landing pages, and managed a boat load of Google Ad campaigns.
 We’ve learned a thing or two along the way.
+It would be mean not to share them in our nonprofit guide to Google Ads.

 Don't try to compete where you can't compete.